ascha19/mart-441/HW-10-2/README.md

 My main issue this week was making my objects appear on the canvas at all and finding examples to reference that didn't involve jQuery because I choose to not use it if it's not a requirement of the assignment.

 I also dealt with unnecessary syntax errors that wanted me to remove brackets that were important to the code.
+Even after making the fixes suggested to me when I asked for help, I kept getting more of the same curly bracket errors elsewhere.